apache/aurora/docs/operations/monitoring.md

 value warrants investigation.

 The scheduler will log when it times out a task.
-You should trace the task ID of the timed out task into the master, slave, and/or executors to determine where the message was dropped.
+You should trace the task ID of the timed out task into the master, agent, and/or executors to determine where the message was dropped.

 ### `http_500_responses_events`
 Type: integer counter